 Examples:

-1st page: choose a sticker strip
+1st page: sticker strip

-2nd page: choose a die-cut
+2nd page: die-cut

-3rd page: packet of M and M's
+3rd page: packet of M&M's

-4th page: a jiffy border
+4th page: jiffy border

-5th page: choose a sheet of workshop paper
+5th page: sheet of workshop paper

-6th page: choose a design line
+6th page: design line sticker

 You could do this at Easter with Easter baskets - tell them they get something if they bring their own but have a few on hand!
 Or for the penny pincher crop - fill the piggy bank!